 Fixed uses the type name "fixed" and supports two attributes:

-- name: the name of the fixed (required). - size: an integer, specifying the number of bytes per value (required).
+- name: a string naming this fixed (required). - namespace, a string that qualifies the name; - size: an integer, specifying the number of bytes per value (required).

 For example, 16-byte quantity may be declared with: